-a.
-If the student is too ill to attend class, he or she will personally contact the faculty through a phone call or e-mail as soon as the student is able, preferably prior to the beginning of class.
-The following policies will be followed regarding whether the absence is considered excused:
+- 6. Required participation in military duties. - a.
+Written verification is required. - b.
+Mandatory training related to military service is considered an excused absence and students should inform faculty at the start of the semester to accommodate missed assignments or examinations.
+Accommodations will only be made for the actual days of the training.
+Students should plan to meet deadlines and attend scheduled exams around the required travel and training.
+Adjustments to scheduled class assignments and assessments will only be made for the specific days of training that occur during the school week. - 7.
+Illness that is too severe or contagious for the student to attend class. - a.
+If the student is too ill to attend class, he or she will personally contact the faculty through a phone call or e-mail as soon as the student is able, preferably prior to the beginning of class. - b.
+The following policies will be followed regarding whether the absence is considered excused: - i.

-- i.
 One day of illness per semester without a physician's note will be considered excused. - ii.
-Within the same episode of illness or any future absence, a physician's note is required for the absence to be considered excused.

-iii.
-If a student is ill on a day when a written or practical exam is being conducted (even if it is the first absence of the semester), a physician note is required in order for the absence to be considered excused

-- 8. When an absence results in a visit to a physician, the following information must be included in the note provided to the instructor managing the course missed by the student - i.
-Date and Time of physician visit - ii.
-Physician's name and phone number - iii.
-Reason for physician visit and written statement that student was too ill to attend class on the day(s) missed - iv.
-If a student misses more than one day of class, for the missed days to be excused, the physician's note must state that the student was indeed too ill to attend class covering the span of the days missed. - v.
+Within the same episode of illness or any future absence, a physician's note is required for the absence to be considered excused. - iii.
+If a student is ill on a day when a written or practical exam is being conducted (even if it is the first absence of the semester), a physician note is required in order for the absence to be considered excused. - 8.
+When an absence results in a visit to a physician, the following information must be included in the note provided to the instructor managing the course missed by the student - a.
+Date and time of physician visit - b.
+Physician's name and phone number - c.
+Reason for physician visit and written statement that student was too ill to attend class on the day(s) missed - d.
+If a student misses more than one day of class, for the missed days to be excused, the physician's note must state that the student was indeed too ill to attend class covering the span of the days missed. - e.
 It is the student's responsibility to provide copies of this note to each relevant instructor.

-NOTE: STUDENTS SHOULD NOT SCHEDULE DOCTOR APPOINTMENTS DURING CLASS TIME.
-ROUTINE MEDICAL VISITS AND CHECKUPS ARE NOT EXCUSED ABSENCES.
+NOTE: Students should not schedule doctor appointments during class time.
+Routine medical visits and checkups are NOT excused absences.

 II.
-If an absence is one of the 7 excused categories; it is the student's responsibility to meet with a fellow classmate to obtain materials and information missed.
+If an absence is one of the 7 excused categories, it is the student's responsibility to meet with a fellow classmate to obtain materials and information missed.
 A subsequent meeting may be scheduled with the course instructor for clarification as needed and to "make-up" exams or turn in work due.
 Excuses for excused absences must be turned in the class period upon student return.
 The excuse must be the original, not a copy or fax.
 It is recommended that notice be given to the instructor (when this is possible).